-All patients and healthy controls were scanned by US and MSOT in the supine position.
-In patients, the masses seen by XRM were located using US (Logiq E9, GE Healthcare, Solingen Germany), and then the same tissue area was scanned using handheld MSOT (Fig. 1a), during which slight pressure was applied to reduce the tumor's depth.
-A real-time reconstruction algorithm was used to display the resulting images on a graphical user interface (GUI), with raw data stored in parallel for offline post-processing and data analysis.
+(Fig. 1A), during which slight pressure was applied to reduce the tumor's depth.
+A real-time reconstruction algorithm was used to display the resulting images on a graphical user interface (GUI), with raw data stored in parallel for offline postprocessing and data analysis.
 For each MSOT position scanned (cross-sectional slice), 28 frames were collected at wavelengths from 700 to 970 nm in 10-nm steps.
-Each multi-wavelength slice of 28 frames took ~ 0.56 sec to acquire (i.e. 50 Hz laser pulse repetition rate with a different wavelength for each pulse).
-The laser pulses triggered the data acquisition (DAQ) module (Fig. 1b).
-We did not employ data averaging, in order to minimize motion artifacts.
+Each multiwavelength slice of 28 frames took approximately 0.56 seconds to acquire (i.e., 50-Hz laser pulse repetition rate with a different wavelength for each pulse).
+The laser pulses triggered the data acquisition (DAQ) module (Fig. 1B).
+We did not employ data averaging, to minimize motion artifacts.
 Therefore, each single image collected was acquired with a single pulse illumination.
 Total examination time was 2-4 minutes.